 The method for the four events for the second Surya Shashti or Surya Chhatha Puja, which falls in the month of Kartik (October-November), is as follows:

-2) The second day is observed on Panchami is known as Lohanda and Kharna means purifying.
+2) The second day is Panchami which is known as Lohanda and Kharna which means purifying.

-This fast is kept without taking even a drop of water, this fast is ended only after the sunset by offering fruits and food (Bhog) to the sun.
+People keep this fast without taking even a drop of water, this fast is ended only after sunset by offering fruits and food (Bhog) to the sun.

-This will be observed on Wednesday, 2 November, 2022 in the morning as Paran Day.
-As Paran means the end, Paran day of Puja means last day of Puja.
+Chhath Paran day will be on Monday, 31 October 2022 in the morning as Paran Day.
+As Paran means the end, Paran- the day of Puja means the last day of Puja.